 The PhD in Linguistics trains students in the science of language.
-Students become specialists in the core areas of linguistics-- phonology, syntax, and semantics --and learn to integrate this core with the study of second language acquisition.
+Students become specialists in the core areas of linguistics-- phonetics, phonology, morphology, syntax, and semantics --and learn to integrate this core with the study of second language acquisition and/or computational linguistics.
 The program prepares students for positions in academia, industry, government, and a host of organizations concerned with language and second language acquisition.
 Graduates may become research and teaching professors, administrators of language-learning programs, and consultants in computational linguistic research.

 Admissions